Overview of some accessories for your scope

 Paracorr

-Most of them are also coma corrector to flatten the field which becomes more sensitive to such aberration.
-Tele Vue and Lichtenknecker Optics among others provide also such an accessory corrected for coma, some being specially designed for astrophotography purposes.
+Most of focal reducers are also coma corrector to flatten the field which becomes more sensitive to such aberration.
+If in the past only a few manufacturers like Tele Vue provided such an accessory, today most of them as well as almost all dealers provide a focal reducer-corrector, some models being specially designed for astrophotography purposes.

 With or without Off-axis Guider